 Maybe a historical museum that tracks civilizations in a particular region to the Neolithic Age?
 With these unusual museums in the US, you won’t find any of them!
 Instead, you’ll find some remarkable tributes that are genuinely unique.
 Here are the best of the best that the US has to offer.

 Best Unusual Museums in the US to Visit

 Set aside some time and visit these best strange museums in America.

 1) The Toilet Seat Museum

-Located in Alamo Heights, TX there are over 1,000 uniquely decorated toilet seats hanging on the wall like a bunch of trophy heads.
+Located in Alamo Heights, TX, over 1,000 uniquely decorated toilet seats are hanging on the wall like trophy heads.
 Each one has something different.
 Some have license plates, others have duck heads, and the one that covers cosmetic dentistry is priceless.

 See Related: Visiting the Blue Mosque of Istanbul

 2) The National Mustard Museum